 NOTE 10 —Commitments and Contingencies

-Royalty payments—The Company is required to pay per unit royalties to wireless essential patent holders and other providers of integrated technologies on mobile devices delivered, which, in aggregate, amount to less than 5% of net revenues associated with each unit and expire in 2021 and 2023.
-Royalty expense for the three months ended September 30, 2020 and 2019 was $470 and $862, respectively.
-Royalty expense for the nine months ended September 30, 2020 and 2019 was $1,664 and $2,560, respectively, which are included in cost of revenues in the condensed consolidated statements of operations.
+Royalty Payments— The Company is required to pay per unit royalties to wireless essential patent holders and other providers of integrated technologies on mobile devices delivered, which, in aggregate, amount to less than 5% of net revenues associated with each unit and expire between 2022 and 2026.
+Royalty expense for the nine months ended September 30, 2022, and 2021 was $964 and $1,369, respectively and is included in Cost of Revenues.
+The Company may be required to pay additional royalties to additional patent holder and technology providers on future products.

-Securities and Exchange Commission Formal Order of Private Investigation: In March 2020, the Company received a voluntary document request from the SEC San Francisco Regional office, and in August 2020, the Company was informed that the SEC Staff was conducting a formal investigation.
-The SEC’s investigation is ongoing.
-The Company has been cooperating with the SEC in the matter.
-The Company is unable to predict the likely outcome of the investigation or determine its potential impact, if any, on the Company.
+Securities and Exchange Commission Formal Order of Private Investigation: In March 2020, the Company received a voluntary document request from the SEC San Francisco Regional office, and in August 2020, the Company was informed that the SEC Staff was conducting a formal investigation into events that occurred in 2018-2019.
+The Company has been cooperating in the SEC’s ongoing investigation.
+In October 2021, the Company and the SEC Staff began discussions regarding a potential resolution of the investigation.
+These discussions are ongoing.
+The Company is unable to predict the likely outcome of the investigation, including whether it can be resolved through settlement negotiations, or determine its potential impact, if any, on the Company.

 The results of any future litigation cannot be predicted with certainty and, regardless of the outcome, litigation can have an adverse impact on us because of defense and settlement costs, diversion of management time and resources and other factors.